-The Company continuously assesses the model's ongoing appropriateness using various techniques, including a large number of tests that form part of the validation framework referred to in Section B.3.5.
+The Company assesses the model's ongoing appropriateness using various techniques, including a large number of tests that form part of the validation framework referred to in Section B.3.5.
 These tests include comparisons of the IM results both with management views and with historic experience.
 Where a significant difference is noted, consideration is given as to whether this difference merits holding additional capital.

-In the Company's work on the Year End 2016 results, no significant issues were identified, and the IM was considered to appropriately reflect the risk profile of the company, and hence no additional capital was considered necessary.
+In the Company's work on the Year End 2017 results, no significant issues were identified.
+The IM was considered to appropriately reflect the risk profile of the company's IM business, and hence no additional capital was considered necessary.
+An assessment was performed confirming that the SF was appropriate given the risk profile of the company's SF business.

-E.4.3.3 Integration of PIM into standard formula
+E.4.3.4 Integration of PIM into standard formula